Iris Martinez

-Iris Y. Martinez (born February 25, 1956) is an American politician and administrator.
-In 2020, she was elected Clerk of the Circuit Court of Cook County.
-She previously served as a member of the Illinois Senate, representing the 20th district since 2003.
+Iris Y. Martinez (born February 25, 1956) is a former American politician and administrator.
+In 2020, she was elected clerk of the Circuit Court of Cook County.
+She previously served as a member of the Illinois Senate, representing the 20th district from 2003 until becoming clerk.
 A member of the Democratic Party, she rose to Assistant Majority Leader in the State Senate.
 As court clerk and as a state senator, she is the first Latina to have held either of those offices.

 Early life

 Martinez is a graduate of Northeastern Illinois University and the University of Illinois at Chicago.

 Senate career

-Senator Martinez was the first Latina woman to be elected to the Illinois State Senate.
+Martinez was the first Latina woman to be elected to the Illinois State Senate.
 In her first year in Springfield, Martinez ensured that community agencies like the Children's Place, an agency that works with children and families affected by HIV and AIDS, and Concordia Avondale Community Center, which provides daycare, after-school programs and a center for seniors, received state funding to continue their programming.
 In 2003 Martinez sponsored legislation, introduced by then-Representative Sara Feigenholtz and later signed into law by Governor Rod Blagojevich, that requires health insurance companies to provide women with contraceptive coverage.
 In recognition of this legislation, Martinez received the Profile in Courage Award from Planned Parenthood.
 Martinez targeted Illinois drivers with out of state reckless homicide and DUI convictions with the passage of a new law.
 This law ensures that convictions received in other states are included in Illinois driving records and subject to state laws regarding further prosecution of these offences.
 To help protect consumers from becoming victims of identity theft, Martinez helped pass a law that requires all insurance cards be issued without a Social Security number.

 In 2004, Martinez was awarded the Hillary Clinton Leadership Award, presented to an elected official by the Illinois Democratic Women's organization.
 Martinez was the Chairperson of the Pensions Committee and Vice Chairperson of the Housing and Community Affairs Committee, and was a member of three additional committees: Commerce, Health and Human Services, and Insurance.